 Seven things you might be surprised to learn about Citizen Kane

-With director Mark Cousins taking a deep dive into the visual world of a cinema legend in The Eyes of Orson Welles on BBC Four, we reveal some of the lesser known facts about Citizen Kane, the movie hailed by The American Film Institute as the greatest of all time.
+With Citizen Kane available to watch now on BBC iPlayer, we reveal some of the lesser known facts about the film hailed by The American Film Institute as the greatest of all time.

 It was a commercial failure

 Citizen Kane, which tells the life story of wealthy newspaper owner Charles Forster Kane, is consistently hailed as one of the finest moments in cinema history.

 It was Orson Welles' first foray in feature filmmaking and in terms of box office receipts, it was a commercial failure.
 When the film was withdrawn from initial circulation, it left the studio, RKO, around $150,000 out of pocket.
 This was a pattern Welles would follow for the rest of career - none of his films would ever turn a profit.